Webflow-Examples/Apps-v2-Hybrid-Auth-Demo/README.md

 Key Components
 --------------

--   `WebflowiFramePage` - A Next.js page that retrieves an 'idToken' from the cookie store and passes it to the `WebflowiFrame` component.
+-   `WebflowiFramePage` - A Next.js page that retrieves an 'sessionToken' from the cookie store and passes it to the `WebflowiFrame` component.
--   `WebflowiFrame` - A React component that sends a message containing the 'idToken' to its parent window.
-The message is only sent if the 'idToken' is defined and has not been sent before.
+-   `WebflowiFrame` - A React component that sends a message containing the 'sessionToken' to its parent window.
+The message is only sent if the 'sessionToken' is defined and has not been sent before.
 This demonstrates secure cross-origin communication using the `window.postMessage` method.
 -   `GET` function (in `/api/getSites`): This function is triggered when the Webflow designer extension sends a GET request.
 It validates the authorization token from the request headers, connects to the MongoDB database to retrieve the user's access token, and then fetches the sites data from the Webflow API using the access token.
 The response is sent back to the designer extension with the 'Access-Control-Allow-Origin' header set to allow cross-origin requests.

 Usage